 Our medical services offer your patients the following advantages

 - Rapid accurate investigation of undiagnosed findings in bones and soft tissues, with consultation, imaging and biopsy usually carried out on the same day

 - An interdisciplinary appointment together with our colleagues from the Zurich University Hospital departments of oncology and radio-oncology, so that the various treatment options can be discussed directly with the patient

 - Complete medical care from work-up and diagnosis through treatment to aftercare with regular follow-up visits

 - All the expertise of a university hospital works to the patient’s advantage in the reconstruction of bones and joints

-- We are the only hospital in Switzerland that creates 3D models and patient-specific templates for tumour surgery
+- We are the only hospital in Switzerland that creates 3D models and patient-specific templates for tumor surgery

-- International networks and exchange of information with renowned tumour centres in Italy (Florence, Pisa) and the USA (New York, Boston)
+- International networks and exchange of information with renowned tumor centers in Italy (Florence, Pisa) and the USA (New York, Boston)

-- Basic scientific research on the isolation and analysis of free circulation tumour cells (CTCs) in the blood, also known as a liquid biopsy
+- Basic scientific research on the isolation and analysis of free circulation tumor cells (CTCs) in the blood, also known as a liquid biopsy